 Oxford Saïd’s Careers Service helps students with their job search, prepping for interviews and building their career-related skills.
 Senior executives specializing in different industries serve as sector consultants, offering expert advice to students in panel discussions and one-on-one meetings.
 Careers Service also organizes industry panels, case study workshops, and workshops on résumés, networking and interviewing.
 Roughly 80 companies visit Oxford Saïd each year to give corporate presentations, participate in career panel discussions, and recruit students for internships and full-time employment.

-For the class graduating in 2020, Oxford Saïd states that out of the 309 graduates who reported back to the school, 87% had secured employment within three months after graduating.
-The average salary was £71,940.
+345 students graduated from the Oxford MBA Class of 2022; 245 of those were seeking employment.
+Of the 245 graduates seeking employment, 87% had secured employment within three months after graduating.
+The average salary was £83,410.

-Course fees for the MBA program for 2021 to 2022 are £65,520.
-Oxford Saïd notes that students should also budget between £14,580 and £21,060 for living expenses and course materials.
+Course fees for the MBA program for 2024 to 2025 are £78,510.
+Oxford Saïd notes that students should also budget between £16,140 and £23,460 for living expenses and course materials.
 A number scholarships are offered by Oxford Saïd: the Said Foundation Scholarship for outstanding students with excellent demonstrated career potential, which covers up to full tuition; the Said Foundation Middle East and Africa Scholarships for students of those nationalities with knowledge of and commitment to their region; and the Skoll Scholarship, which covers tuition and offers a living expenses allowance for students with a record of social entrepreneurship.
-The school offers up to £20,000 to each admitted female student, through the Forte Foundation.
+The school offers up to £30,000 to each admitted female student, through the Forte Foundation.
 Students may also seek out scholarship awards through the larger Oxford University.
-For students planning on using loans to finance their degree, Prodigy Finance offers a loan capped at 85% of tuition fee and living costs to all full-time MBA students.
+For students planning on using loans to finance their degree, Prodigy Finance offers a loan that will cover all of the tuition fees and living costs to all full-time MBA students.
 Saïd Business School encourages its international students to investigate the private, government and nonprofit lenders available in their native regions and countries.

 One-Year Program Tuition